nobohan/OpenArdenneMap/README.md

 ::: ENGLISH :::

 # About
 OpenArdenneMap is a customized map using OpenStreetMap data.
 It is based on OSMBright and inspired by OpenTopoMap.
+More infos in this article (in French) [here](https://blog.champs-libres.coop/carto/2018/12/18/openardennemap.html)

 # Installation